rept0id/wizardry-c-cpp/README.md

 Wizardry are repos that are almost notes, but with valuable knowledge that you may find interesting!

-This wizardry repo is about : C and C++.
+This wizardry repo is about : C and C++

 Author : Rantouan Achmet <rad@simplecode.gr>